aspiringsecurity/Medical-Counselor/README.md

 c.
 Government organizations can send aUSDC from Polygon source-chain to Fantom destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with token.
 Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Axelar-Fantom-destination-chain/govt-policy-reimburse-call-contract-with-token

-3. Chainlink: We are utilizing Chainlink VRF as follows:

-Medical Counselling Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
-The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the medical consulting bill.

-Parametric Insurance Solution for patients with special needs.
-We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
-Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

-4. Multi-Chain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.
+3. Multi-Chain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.